Updated December 15, 2022

-Monkeypox (hMPXV) is a disease caused by a virus not commonly seen in the United States, but regularly seen in other parts of the world.
-It is a known virus characterized by a rash and often includes flu-like symptoms.
-It usually is spread through close physical contact.
+Mpox is a disease caused by a virus not commonly seen in the United States.
+It is a known virus characterized by a rash and can include flu-like symptoms.
+It usually spreads through close physical contact.

 Who is most at risk of serious illness?

-Most people with monkeypox recover in 2-4 weeks.
-It can be uncomfortable or painful.
-The disease can be more serious for people who are
+Most people with mpox recover in 2-4 weeks.
+The rash can be very painful and can leave scars.
+The disease can be more serious for:

-- Immunocompromised (including people who are taking immune-compromising medications, are undergoing cancer treatment, have had organ transplants, or are living with HIV or other immune-compromising conditions).
+- People who are immunocompromised (including people who are taking immune-compromising medications, are undergoing cancer treatment, have had organ transplants, or are living with HIV or other immune-compromising conditions).

 How it spreads

-The hMPXV virus doesn’t spread easily.
+The mpox virus doesn’t spread easily.
 It is most often spread by skin-to-skin contact with the rash/sores of an infected person.
-This can happen during sex or other prolonged close contact.
+This can happen during sex or other direct, prolonged close contact.

 It can also spread through:

 - Respiratory droplets, during extended face-to-face contact (more than 3 hours)

 - Contact with contaminated bedding, clothing, or other items